 Ingredients You Will Need

-- Pork roast: Pork shoulder aka pork butt roast.
-It’s same thing.
-It is part of the pig’s shoulder.
-It is not part of a butt.
+- Pork roast: Pork shoulder aka pork butt roast – same thing and is part of the pig’s shoulder.
 “Butt” goes back to the days when butchers in Boston area packed the pork shoulder unto barrels called “butts”.
 It also can have other names: picnic shoulder, shoulder roast, Boston butt roast.

-- Orange: Orange juice from a carton works great.
+- Orange: Orange juice from very large orange or from a carton.
 About 1/2 cup.

-- Lime: 1 large or 2 medium lemons can substitute 2 regular limes.
+- Limes: 2 medium limes or even lemons.
 Please try not to use bottled juice.
-It’s not the same taste.
-And it contains preservatives.
+It’s not the same taste and contains preservatives.

 - Garlic and onion: Aromatics for additional taste.